shotstack/shotstack-sdk-python/README.md

 # Shotstack Python SDK <!-- omit in toc -->

-Python SDK for [Shotstack](http://shotstack.io), the cloud video editing API.
+Python SDK for the Shotstack [Python video editor](https://shotstack.io/product/sdk/python/) and cloud video editing API.

 Shotstack is a cloud based video editing platform that enables the editing of videos using code.